Probst1nator/CLI-Agent/README.md

 ### Features

-- **Command Suggestions:** The Agent suggests commands and, upon your confirmation, executes them.
-It discusses and acts based on the output of these commands.
+- **Command Suggestions:** The Agent recommends commands and, upon your approval, carries them out.
+It responds and adapts based on the output from these commands.

 ### Release Information

 #### Latest Release: v1.1.0

-The latest release of CLI-Agent includes the following features:
+The latest release of the CLI-Agent incorporates the following features:

-- Initial integration with Groq-API, Ollama, and OpenAI backends
+- Integration with Groq-API, Ollama, OpenAI, and Anthropic backends
-- Command suggestion and execution functionality
+- Command suggestion and execution capabilities
-- Support for Ubuntu operating system
+- Compatibility with the Ubuntu operating system
-- Installation options via Docker or manual setup
+- Available installation methods include Docker and manual setup

-You can download the release assets, including the source code and installation scripts, from the [GitHub Releases page](https://github.com/Probst1nator/CLI-Agent/releases).
+You can download the release assets, such as source code and installation scripts, from the [GitHub Releases page](https://github.com/Probst1nator/CLI-Agent/releases).

 ## Contributing

-Your thoughts, feedback, and contributions are highly appreciated.
-Whether you're proposing changes, committing updates, or sharing ideas, every form of engagement enriches the project.
-Feel free to get involved.
+We highly value your input, feedback, and contributions.
+Whether you are proposing modifications, committing updates, or sharing insights, every interaction enhances the project.
+Feel free to participate.

 ## License

-This project is open source and available under an as-is license.
-You are free to use, modify, and adapt it according to your needs.
+This project is open source and released under an as-is license.
+You are free to use, modify, and customize it as per your requirements.